Blade (unproduced film): Work under director Bassam Tariq and production delays

 From March to June 2021, Marvel Studios met with a shortlist of possible directors, focusing their search on Black filmmakers such as Steven Caple Jr., J. D. Dillard, Regina King, and Shaka King.
-Albert Hughes discussed directing the film with Marvel Studios but left after disagreeing with their approach.
+Albert Hughes discussed directing the film with Marvel Studios but disagreed with their approach.
 Several directors were chosen to give final presentations, and Bassam Tariq "won all parties over" with his vision for the film.
-Tariq was in final talks to direct the film by the end of July, and had been hired by the start of September.
+Tariq was in final talks to direct by the end of July, and had been hired by the start of September.
 Tariq said the film would not be "boxed in" by adapting comic book elements since the character has an evolving canon.
-Ali made an uncredited voice cameo as Blade in the post-credits scene of the Phase Four film Eternals, which was released in November 2021.
+Ali made an uncredited voice-only cameo as Blade in the post-credits scene of the Phase Four film Eternals, which was released in November 2021.
 In the scene, he contacts Kit Harington's Dane Whitman about the Ebony Blade.

+Delroy Lindo (left) and Aaron Pierre (right) joined the cast of Blade by early 2022, before the departure of original director Bassam Tariq.